-There is more information on prohibited and restricted goods on Revenue's website.
+Further information on prohibited and restricted goods is available on Revenue's website.

-It is an offence to import or carry on your person controlled substances (drugs) when travelling to or from Ireland.
-(Examples of controlled substances are cannabis, cocaine, heroin and amphetamines).
-The Customs National Drugs Team has dog units located at airports and ferryports.
-The drug detector dogs are trained to detect drugs such as cannabis, cocaine, heroin and amphetamines.
-There are penalties for drugs offences in Ireland.
+It is an offence to import or carry on your person, controlled substances (drugs) when travelling to or from Ireland.
+Examples of controlled substances are cannabis, cocaine, heroin and amphetamines.
+The Customs National Drugs Team has dog units located at airports and ferry ports.
+The drug detector dogs are trained to find cannabis, cocaine, heroin and amphetamines.
+There are various penalties for drugs offences.

 Bringing in meat or dairy products

-You are prohibited from importing meat or dairy products for your personal consumption from almost all non-EU countries.
-Limited quantities of certain other products may be imported provided their country of origin is an EU approved country.
+You cannot import meat or dairy products for your personal consumption from almost all non-EU countries.
+Limited quantities of certain other products may be imported provided their country of origin is an EU-approved country.
 Further information is available on the Department of Agriculture, Food and the Marine website on animal products imports for personal consumption.

 How to apply

-If you are coming to Ireland from a country outside the EU with €10,000 or more cash you must present a completed declaration form C& E 1889 (pdf) to the Customs at the airport or seaport when you are enter Ireland.
-If you fail to submit a correct form your cash may be detained by the Customs and you could be subject to penalties.
+If you are coming to Ireland from a country outside the EU with €10,000 cash or more you must present a completed declaration form C& E 1889 (pdf) to the Customs at the airport or seaport when you enter Ireland.
+If you fail to submit a declaration your cash may be detained by Customs and you could be subject to penalties.
 There is further information about cash controls on the Revenue website.

 You can find information on what goods you can bring with you for those travelling from the EU and for those travelling from outside the EU on the Revenue website.
 If you are in any doubt about the items you can or cannot import from within or outside the EU, you should contact the Customs Information Office.